 If your bootloader is unlocked, the system will automatically recognize that and let you know it will download the full upgrade package.
 Just confirm it by tapping "OK," and that's it for your part — it will install like normal after that.
 Your bootloader stays unlocked after the update, so you don't have to worry about that when restoring your phone later.

-Root access doesn't seem possible at this time with the latest beta, and the TWRP custom recovery won't work either.
-I'll be keeping a close eye on this and will update you when new development happens for both.
+TWRP custom recovery won't work right now until an official release for Android Q comes out.
+I'll be keeping a close eye on this and will update you when new development occurs.

 Most modern flagship devices use OLED panels, so having a darker color scheme means the display won't be consuming as much battery life.
 Dark Mode now works across all locations and apps at the system level — absolutely everything will automatically switch to the new dark theme when you turn it on.
 Turn on Dark Mode from the "Theme" settings.